red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/working-with-variables-and-expressions.rst

     randint(x: int) -> int # Return a random int below x flows_info() -> dict # Returns a dictionary that contains more information about the current flow

-Here is how expression can be used withing Colang:
+Here is how expression can be used within Colang:

 .. code-block:: colang